rvergne/LandSeed/README.md

 ## Documentation

-To know more about implemented features and utils, check the [documentation](Doc/main.md)
+To know more about implemented features and utils, check the [documentation](Doc/main.md).
+To update the documentation with your modifications or new files, just call the UpdateDoc.py script.

 ## Features